 |Has your organization enabled the new Universal Prompt experience?
 See the Universal Prompt guide for more information and instructions.|

-Security Keys and Duo
+Use Security Keys with the Traditional Duo Prompt

 Our two-factor authentication platform supports security keys, offering secure login approvals resistant to phishing attacks combined with the one-tap convenience you're already used to with Duo Push.